Sir Richard Susskind is a British law professor, author, speaker, and advisor to businesses and governments.

 In his 2008 book, “The End of Lawyers?”, he addressed the subject of lawyer-client relations, and particularly the “irrational” failure of the business and legal worlds to take rudimentary steps to prevent disputes.

-His perhaps most famous observation on that book was that “clients would prefer to have a fence at the top of rather than an ambulance at the bottom”.
+His perhaps most famous observation on that book was that “clients would prefer to have a fence at the top of a cliff rather than an ambulance at the bottom”.
 But nevertheless, as he added, while clients irrationally are reluctant to pay for dispute prevention services, then, “when a dispute arises, the budgets often seem to be without limit.”

 I have compiled from that book a number of other wise Susskind quotations on the subject of prevention of disputes.
 They are ripe fruit for thought, and they are linked below.